 There really is no right or wrong though to this dish, use lamb, beef or even chunks of meat if you prefer, as whichever you use or choose to call it, it's definitely a meal that the whole family can enjoy.

-Ground lamb is my favourite to use in Shepherd's Pie, which for those who like syn free meals, probably will avoid, as you will never find syn free ground lamb unless you are grinding a very lean cut of lamb yourself.
-But really you don't need to avoid it altogether as it can still be relatively low syn for a serving if you use a smaller amount and pack it with heaps of vegetables.
-It means you still get the traditional lamb taste of Shepherd's Pie without adding heaps of syns.
+Ground lamb is my favourite to use in Shepherd's Pie, which for those who like fat free meals, probably will avoid, as you will never find fat free ground lamb unless you are grinding a very lean cut of lamb yourself.
+But really you don't need to avoid it altogether as it can still be relatively low fat for a serving if you use a smaller amount and pack it with heaps of vegetables.
+It means you still get the traditional lamb taste of Shepherd's Pie.

-How can I add a ⅓ speed foods to this Low Syn Shepherd's Pie?
+How can I add a ⅓ vegetables to this Shepherd's Pie?

-There are some vegetables in the filling that will count towards your ⅓ speed foods, but serve along some greens of choice to increase them even further.
+There are some vegetables in the filling that will count towards your ⅓ vegetables, but serve along some greens of choice to increase them even further.
 Broccoli, cauliflower, or sauteed shredded brussels are a perfect side dish to this.

-What kitchen items do I need to make this low syn Shepherd's Pie?
+What kitchen items do I need to make this Shepherd's Pie?

 - Non Stick Frying Pan